Single Responsibility Principle

 Explanation

-Benefits of using SRP
+Advantages of SRP

 Conclusion